Cloufield/gwaslab/docs/Harmonization.md

 !!! note
     - Sweep mode only affects processing with `ref_rsid_vcf` (VCF/BCF files) and `ref_infer` (for strand inference)
     - TSV-based rsID assignment (`ref_rsid_tsv`) always uses the same efficient method regardless of sweep mode
-    - Sweep mode uses **bcftools** for VCF/BCF processing - ensure bcftools is installed and in your PATH
+    - Sweep mode uses **bcftools** for VCF/BCF processing - ensure bcftools is installed and in your PATH (see version info above)
     - Sweep mode creates temporary lookup TSV files that can be reused if you specify `lookup_path` in the kwargs
     - The lookup table extraction step may take some time initially, but subsequent annotation is very fast
     - bcftools operations are parallelized using the `threads` parameter